helmetwearer/djangotwitchchatbot/README.md

     ./manage.py runserver

-(for production webserver this is a great guide):
+For a production webserver this is a great guide:

 [Unix setup guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-django-with-postgres-nginx-and-gunicorn)